-Cannibalism is such an effective propaganda tool that the Western political appetite for it will never be satiated.
+Cannibalism is such an effective tool for propaganda against ancient communities that the Western political appetite for it will never be satiated.
 Wherever the Western imperialists went during the Age of Imperialism, they found cannibals.
-They didn’t need to offer scientific evidence to prove the allegation of cannibalism.
-Just a rumor started by anyone was sufficient to tar any community in the Americas, Africa, and Asia with the label of cannibal.
+They didn’t need to offer evidence to prove the allegation of cannibalism.
+A flimsy rumor was sufficient to push any community in the Americas, Africa, and Asia into the category of cannibals.

-These allegations of cannibalism were aimed at creating the impression that the people of the Americas, Africa, and Asia were more akin to animals.
-Thus, they could be looted, enslaved, and killed with impunity.
-The strange thing is that cannibalism used to be reported in any area before the Westerners conquered and plundered it—once they had conquered the land, looted the gold and silver, and enslaved the people, cannibalism magically disappeared.
+These allegations of cannibalism were aimed at creating the impression that the people of the Americas, Africa, and Asia were beastly creatures.
+Since they were beastly creatures who ate their own kind, it was not sinful and illegal to loot, enslave, and kill them.
+The strange thing is that cannibalism used to be reported in most areas before the Westerners conquered and plundered it—once they conquered the land, looted the gold and silver, and enslaved the people, cannibalism magically disappeared.